Transfer Pricing & Intangibles

 - No travel expenses and accommodation cost, and no loss of working days

-- Studying a distance learning course is far more cheaper compared with an in-class training.
+- Studying a distance/online learning course is far more cheaper compared with an in-class training.
 Estimations are that you/your company save 40%-60%.

-The Transfer Pricing & Intangibles course is evaluated by former subscribers with a 9!
+The Transfer Pricing & Intangibles course is assessed by former subscribers with a 9!

 The following courses could be of interest in addition to the course on Transfer Pricing & Intangibles:

 Would you like your logo/banner to be displayed here or are you interested in becoming a partner?
 Join us now and your business will have permanent exposure on our website, in our newsletters and in our marketing brochures.
 Contact us for more information!

 An in-company course (fully in-class or blended) on Transfer Pricing & Intangibles has many advantages and: